ArsenalFanNanning/TestGit/README.md

 ## ArsenalFan
 * This is my personal exercise.
 * This document has been placed in the public domain.
-* add new brand and practice it.
+* Add new brand and practice it.
+* Test update readme.md